-- 1/As an automatic reaction, yes. - 2/No, the answer in this case would be no. The most important factor in valuing securities is anticipation. - 3/Value. - 4/On the futures market. - 5/Is it worth providing a guarantee for a gain of 0.5%? - 6/A financial instrument represents a series of cash flows to be received according to a set timetable. - 7/A financial asset if the present value of future flows is positive (which it is for the investor), and a liability if not (which is the case for the issuer). - 8/The inheritance of an estate, the debts of which exceed the value of the assets. - $9/In \ order 1 = very \ important; \ 2 = of \ moderate \ importance; \ 3 = unimportant: \ 1-2-2-3,$ because they are more easily traded. - 10/Risk. - 11/No, far fewer securities are issued on the primary market than exchanged on the secondary market.
-In 2007, worldwide, listed companies issued USD 902 bn worth of new shares, whereas the value of shares exchanged was USD 101,189 bn (source: World Exchange Federations). - 12/Returns, the two are inextricably linked. - 13/Shares, as returns are not guaranteed for the investor, and creditors are paid out before shareholders. - 14/If the value of shares continues to decline long-term, market pessimism descends, and investors become reluctant to subscribe shares on the primary market, as they are convinced that the value of such shares will fall once issued. - 15/Shortsightedness and poor marketing skills. - 16/This is called marketing: they are trying to sell one product which is a financial instrument in order to lower their cost of funding. - 17/Obviously if the bottle is resold and not drunk, but also if it is bought with a view of being resold at a higher price later (which implies that there is a market).
+- 1. As an automatic reaction, yes. - 2.
+No, the answer in this case would be no. The most important factor in valuing securities is anticipation - 3.
+Value. - 4.
+On the futures market. - 5.
+Is it worth providing a guarantee for a gain of 0.5%? - 6.
+A financial asset if the present value of future flows is positive (which it is for the investor), and a liability if not (which is the case for the issuer). - 7.
+A financial instrument represents a series of cash flows to be received according to a set timetable. - 8.
+The inheritance of an estate, the debts of which exceed the value of the assets. - 9.
+In order -1 = very important; 2 = of moderate importance; 3 = unimportant: 1-2-2-3, because they are more easily traded. - 10.
+Risk. - 11.
+No, far fewer securities are issued on the primary market than exchanged on the secondary market.
+In 2003, on the London stock exchange, listed companies issued £15.2bn worth of new shares, whereas the value of shares exchanged was £3,916bn. - 12.
+Returns, the two are inextricably linked. - 13.
+Shares, as returns are not guaranteed for the investor, and creditors are paid out before shareholders. - 14.
+If the value of shares continues to decline long-term, market pessimism descends, and investors become reluctant to subscribe shares on the primary market, as they are convinced that the value of such shares will fall once issued. - 15.
+Shortsightedness and poor marketing skills.